jhumelsine/jhumelsine.github.io/_posts/2026-02-20-internship.md

 ### Online Mock Interviews
 Search for mock interview videos online.
-They won't be interactive, but they will give you a sense as to what to expect.
+They won't be interactive, but they will give you a sense of what to expect.

 ### Public Speaking
 Interviews can be a bit nerve rattling.